-Well, the protein, Mike, can be, as you know, defined very broadly.
-But there are analogs in terms of competitors in the US, who have produced a similar playbook with respect to broadening their approach to having more diverse proteins in their portfolio.
-But we, for certain, for the long term, will be focused on growing our brands in both Canada and the United States in our Prepared Meats business, where we have a leadership position today.
-We will, for certain, be focused on accelerating the growth of sustainable meats, particularly into the US, where we have a very significant strategic point of difference.
+Well, protein, Mike, can be, as you know, defined very broadly.
+There are analogs in terms of competitors in the US who have produced a similar playbook with respect to broadening their approach to having more diverse proteins in their portfolio.
+But we for certain, for the long term, we'll be focused on growing our brands in both Canada and the United States in our prepared meats business where we have a leadership position today.
+We will for certain be focused on accelerating the growth of sustainable meats, particularly into the US where we have a very significant strategic point of difference.
 And when it comes to capital allocation after deleveraging, which to David's point, remains a key priority to us, we will for certain have optionality in terms of how we reshape our protein portfolio.
-We're thinking about protein in a very broad definition, everything from plant and meat to other sources of protein.
-But I think there's a pretty critical filter attached to how we would look forward when it comes to inorganic opportunities, Mike, sized appropriately after deleveraging, advance our vision to become the most sustainable protein company on earth, the areas where we have unwavering confidence that we can for certain add value, and as I said, protein broadly defined.
-So, there'll be many opportunities which I'm personally excited about in the future and we'll look forward to taking them on as they come.
+We're thinking about protein in a very broad definition, everything from plant and meat to other sources of protein, but I think there's a pretty critical filter attached to how we would look forward when it comes to inorganic opportunities right-sized appropriately after deleveraging, advance our vision to become the most sustainable protein company on earth, areas where we have unwavering confidence that we can for certain add value and, as I said, protein broadly defined.
+So there'll be many opportunities which I'm personally excited about in the future and we look forward to taking them on as they come.

 Okay.
-And on the RWA side, where you - I know you sell fresh poultry RWA into retail and other areas.
-And then on the Pork side, you have RWA value-added products, but you also have some fresh pork that's RWA.
-To the extent that that is sold as a private label, is that going through the CPG business or directly from the Pork business?
-And is there any kind of competition restrictions involved that would be expect - to be expected to be put in place to prevent some kind of overlap in the future?
+And on the RWA side where you, you know, I know you sell fresh poultry RWA into retail and other areas, and then on the pork side you have RWA value-added products but you also have some fresh pork that's RWA.
+To the extent that that is sold as a private label, is that going through the CPG business or it's directly from, you know, from the pork business, and is there any kind of competition restrictions that would be expected to be put in place to prevent some kind of overlap in the future?